 Recognizing Each Other's Ability to Conquer the Hill (REACH): Consistent with the best practices in the area of underrepresented peer mentoring programs, REACH recognizes the need to assist first-year and second-year underrepresented and first generation students in adjusting academically, emotionally and socially to Kenyon.

-Support Funds: Kenyon offers a number of support funds, including academic support funds and more general student support funds, aimed at creating an equitable opportunity to succeed in multiple areas of academic and social life.
+Student Success Fund: Kenyon offers a number of funds, including academic support funds and more general student success funds, aimed at creating an equitable opportunity to succeed in multiple areas of academic and social life.

 College Now: This Ohio-based non-profit organization provides support services, such as mentorship opportunities, community-based programs, and scholarship opportunities to first generation college students.